raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-This verifies that the sum of a denumerable number of infinite enumerations, is also an enumeraation, and therefore that the sum of a denumerable number of denumerables is also denumerable.
+This verifies that the sum of a denumerable number of infinite enumerations, is also an enumeration, and therefore that the sum of a denumerable number of denumerables is also denumerable.

 ---

-### de-deuplication
+### de-duplication

-`flatten(naturalPowersEnumerations)` is not an emeration of a set, it is an enumeration of a bag.
+`flatten(naturalPowersEnumerations)` is not an enumeration of a set, it is an enumeration of a bag.
 The set of all natural powers is a proper subset of the bag of all natural numbers, so we can infer that the set of all natural numbers is denumerable.
 But if we want to be pedantic, we should construct an enumeration of the natural powers without duplicates.

 One way to do that is to filter out the ones we;'ve already seen: